Apple’s AirPods have dominated wireless earphones in recent years. Does this third generation of the standard buds keep them ahead of the pack?

 Crucially these AirPods no longer have the patchy touch sensor found on the outside of the AirPods 2; they have the same clickable button in the stalk to answer/end/pause and play.
 The battery life is better on these AirPods than even on the AirPods Pro, with six hours in the buds and a total of 30 hours in the case and certainly the case lasts a long, long time before you need to charge it.

-As well as Lightning wired charging, wireless charging on any Qi charger remains supported, but there’s now a twist since the AirPods 3 (plus a newly released version of AirPods Pro) now come with a MagSafe wireless charging case, meaning that it’ll magnetically attach to any MagSafe charger.
+As well as Lightning wired charging, wireless charging on any Qi charger remains supported, but there’s now a twist since the AirPods 3 (plus the AirPods Pro 2nd generation) now come with a MagSafe wireless charging case, meaning that it’ll magnetically attach to any MagSafe charger.
 This may seem a small victory, but if you’ve got a MagSafe cable, it means you can immediately put your AirPods case in the best place for charging without – as we have to on our bedside Qi pad – trying to place the case in a particular position.

 AirPods 3 also support Find My proximity view, meaning you can guide yourself to them if they’re nearby.
 You can also configure separation alerts and sounds.